 Use of Mobile Devices as Botnets for Launching DDoS Attacks

-Android devices are passively vulnerable to various malwares like Trojans, buts, RATs, and so on, which are often found in third-party application stores.
-These unsecure android devices are becoming the primary targets for the attackers in order to enlarge their botnet network since they’re highly vulnerable to malware.
+Android devices are passively vulnerable to various malware like Trojans, buts, RATs, and so on, which are often found in third-party application stores.
+These unsecured android devices are becoming the primary targets for the attackers in order to enlarge their botnet network since they’re highly vulnerable to malware.
 Malicious android applications found in Google Play Store and drive-by download are just a few examples of methods of infection.
 The attacker binds the malicious APK server to the android application package (APK file), encrypts it, and removes unwanted features and permissions before distributing the malicious package to a third-party app store like Google Play Store.
 Once the victims are tricked to download and install such applications, the victim’s device will be taken over by the attacker, enslaving the targeted device into the attacker’s mobile botnet to perform malicious activities like launch DDoS attacks, web injections, and so on.

 Dyn DDoS Attack